 Weight and Folded Size

-The ZOE earned a 9 of 10 for weight and folded size.
-This is the lightest stroller in the review weighing in at 17.8 lbs and is the third smallest when folded, measuring 9,692 cubic inches.
-This makes the ZOE one of the easiest to lift, carry, and stow.
+The ZOE is the lightest stroller in the review weighing in at 17.8 lbs and is the third smallest when folded, measuring 9,692 cubic inches.
+This makes the ZOE one of the easiest to lift, carry, and stow, earning it a 9 of 10 for weight and folded size.

 Ease of Use

-The ZOE earned a 8 of 10 for ease of use, which is the high score for this metric.
+The ZOE earned top marks for ease of use, scoring 8 of 10.
 This makes it the easiest option in the review to use.

 Fold and Unfold